 \paragraph{Query Networks} Sets of latent queries are commonly used in neural networks.
-These methods leverage permutation equivariant network modules (\eg GNNs~\citep{scarselli2008graph} and attention modules~\citep{vaswani2017attention}) in model design for solving set-related tasks such as clustering~\citep{lee2019set}, outlier detection~\citep{zaheer2017deep, zhang2019deep}, \etc. These learned latent queries have been shown to have good potential as features for tasks like contrastive learning~\citep{caron2020unsupervised}, object detection~\citep{carion2020end} and data compression~\citep{jaegle2021perceiverio,jaegle2021perceiver}.
-In contrast to recent success of query networks in supervised or weakly-supervised learning~\citep{carion2020end,zhang2021temporal,kipf2021conditional,elsayed2022savi++,xu2022groupvit},~\cite{locatello2020sa} demonstrates the detrimental effect of using independently initialized slots in \sa learning.
+These methods leverage permutation equivariant network modules (\eg GNNs~\citep{scarselli2008graph} and attention modules~\citep{vaswani2017attention}) in model design for solving set-related tasks such as clustering~\citep{lee2019set}, outlier detection~\citep{zaheer2017deep, zhang2019deep}, \etc. These learned latent queries have been shown to have good potential as features for tasks like contrastive learning~\citep{caron2020unsupervised}, object detection~\citep{carion2020end}, and data compression~\citep{jaegle2021perceiverio,jaegle2021perceiver}.
+In contrast to the recent success of query networks in supervised or weakly-supervised learning~\citep{carion2020end,zhang2021temporal,kipf2021conditional,elsayed2022savi++,xu2022groupvit},~\cite{locatello2020sa} demonstrates the detrimental effect of using independently initialized slots in \sa learning.
 However, we show that our~\ac{model} method successfully overcomes this issue and generalizes the success of query networks to the domain of unsupervised object-centric learning.

-\paragraph{Bi-level Optimization and Meta-Learning} Our works is closely related to bi-level optimization methods with iterative fixed update rule for solving the inner objective.
+\paragraph{Bi-level Optimization} Our work is closely related to bi-level optimization methods with iterative fixed update rules for solving the inner objective.
 Specifically, methods are designed with implicit differentiation~\citep{amos2017optnet,bai2019deep} to stabilize the iterative update procedure.
-Similar formulations are also found in \meta literature where FOMAML~\citep{finn2017model} and Reptile~\citep{nichol2018reptile} provide first-order approximation of the bi-level optimization problem in \meta, and~\cite{rajeswaran2019meta} provides a unified view on the optimization problem with implicit gradients.
+Similar formulations are also found when combined with \meta where~\cite{madan2021fast} train queries through recurrence in a \meta fashion and~\cite{rajeswaran2019meta} provides a unified view of the optimization problem with implicit gradients.
 Concurrent work from~\cite{chang2022object} formulate the \sa learning from an implicit gradient perspective with gradient stopping derived from first-order hyper-gradient methods~\citep{geng2021training}.
-However, they start from the pure optimization perspective, ignoring the important role of slot initializations in generalization and concept binding.
-As our experiments suggest, their gradient stopping methods do not necessarily guarantee superior performance compared to the original~\sa.
-We leave the details to~\cref{sec:exp:ablation} for a more in-depth discussion.
+However, they ignore the important role of slot initializations in generalization and concept binding.
+As our experiments suggest, such gradient-stopping methods do not guarantee superior performance compared to the original~\sa.
+We leave the details to~\cref{sec:exp:ablation} for an in-depth discussion.